carolinux/dixit/README.md

 ## Run app locally

 `bash startlocal.sh` -- starts the game at http://0.0.0.0:8000
+`bash startlocal.sh --rebuild-react` -- to rebuild the react frontend

 Have fun playing different players from different browsers.

 ## Run in production

+### One offs
+- Configure the domain name dixit.lucidcode.ch to point to the IP of the production server

-Install the SSH certificate on the production server by following the instructions here: https://certbot.eff.org/instructions?ws=other&os=ubuntufocal
+- Install the SSL certificate on the production server by following the instructions here: https://certbot.eff.org/instructions?ws=other&os=ubuntufocal

+### Release
-Configure the domain name dixit.lucidcode.ch to point to the IP of the production server From the server run `sudo bash startprod.sh`
+From the server run `sudo bash startprod.sh`